 Best for most people:

-The best rechargeable batteries for preppers are Panasonic Eneloop AA NiMH LSD 2100-cycle batteries at $18 for AA and $17 for AAA 8-packs.
+The best rechargeable batteries for preppers are Panasonic Eneloop AA NiMH LSD 2100-cycle batteries (AA) and AAA 8-packs.
 These Eneloops hold at least 70% of their charge for 10 years when sitting on a shelf, making them perfect for prepping.

 The low self-discharge (LSD) variants of the market-leading Eneloop NiMH batteries combine an insanely high number of charge/discharge cycles without sacrificing too much capacity.
 The 2100-cycle Eneloops are the lowest capacity (2000mAh) but longest lifespan batteries in the Eneloop family — there’s often a tradeoff between how much energy a NiMH battery can hold at once vs. how many times that battery can be recharged.
 Preppers should usually go with the higher charge cycle variants, which also happen to be cheaper than their higher-capacity siblings.